Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Conclusion

 \section{Conclusion}

 In this study, we propose a physics-based CCD noise formation model and a practical synthesis pipeline that generates realistic noisy RAW observations for supervised denoising.
-To facilitate evaluation, we corrupt a real-world multi-band dataset with scientific observations and calibration frames.
-Experiments in both in-domain and cross-instrument settings demonstrate consistent improvements of our method over recent learning-based approaches.
+Experiments of both in-domain and cross-instrument settings in our novel corrupted real-world multi-band dataset demonstrate that our method consistently outperforms baseline approaches in both photometric and scientific accuracy.